floathub/sfh/README.md

 ```

 The sfh script will just keep monitoring NMEA data from `localhost:33333`
 and sending it off to the FloatHub system.
-It is designed to be a veru long
+It is designed to be a very long
-running process, and If it gets disconnected it will keep periodicaly
+running process.
+If it gets disconnected, it will keep attempting to
-reconnect (to both the NMEA source and the FloatHub system).
-If you want to
+periodically reconnect (to both the NMEA source and the FloatHub system).
-see more verbose information about what's going on, you can the '-v' flag to
+If you want to see more verbose information about what's going on, you can
-get more output.
+the '-v' flag to get more output.

 ### NMEA Sentences Monitored